-However, mark-room for a boat does not include room to tack unless she is overlapped inside and to windward of the boat required to give mark-room and she would be fetching the mark after her tack.
+Mark-Room Mark-Room for a board is room to sail her proper course to round or pass the mark.
+However, mark-room for a board does not include room to tack unless she is overlapped inside and to windward of the board required to give mark-room and she would be fetching the mark after her tack.

-Obstruction An object that a boat could not pass without changing course substantially, if she were sailing directly towards it and one of her hull lengths from it.
+Obstruction An object that a board could not pass without changing course substantially, if she were sailing directly towards it and one of her hull lengths from it.
 An object that can be safely passed on only one side and an object, area or line so designated by the sailing instructions are also obstructions.
-However, a boat racing is not an obstruction to other boats unless they are required to keep clear of her or, if rule 22 applies, avoid her.
-A vessel under way, including a boat racing, is never a continuing obstruction.
+However, a board racing is not an obstruction to other boards unless they are required to keep clear of her or, if rule 22 applies, avoid her.
+A vessel under way, including a board racing, is never a continuing obstruction.